GestureToSpeech/Autodeploy/README.md

 Now the webhook is set up.
 Your server will receive info whenever anything is pushed.

+You can also add `start.sh` and `stop.sh` bash scripts to you repository to set up and start the repository code, and safely stop it before updating repository.

 ## Development
 To install all dependencies for development: `sudo bash install.sh`.